You know how bad it is. But the DWP only sees what's on the form.

 Not yet.
 Android only right now.

-PIP NAV is made by Global Welfare Solutions Ltd, a UK company registered with the ICO.
+PIP Nav is made by Global Welfare Solutions Ltd, a UK company registered with the ICO.
 We built it because the help available to PIP claimants is not good enough — the free services have months-long waits, the advisers charge more than most people can afford, and the generic AI tools don't know what PIP is.
 Our privacy policy is available to read before you create an account.